Having spent over two years trying to get pregnant, I spent a lot of time doing research, and I am sharing what I found out.

 My Chemical Pregnancy Experience

 At 12dpo (12 days past ovulation) I took a test in the evening and it had a very faint line.
 I took another test later and there was another faint line.
 This continued for a couple of days until 15dpo when my period was due.
-I had been having cramps and my breasts were sore (which they never usually are) and I was starting to feel really tired, which was a symptom that I had with my pregnancy, to the point where I had to have a nap during the day for three days in a row.
+I had been having cramps and my breasts were sore (which they never usually are) and I was starting to feel really tired, which was a symptom that I had with my other pregnancy, to the point where I had to have a nap during the day for three days in a row.
 However, at 15dpo the test came up blank so I thought my period should arrive as it was due on that day.

 However, my period was three days late and it arrived after a few more days of cramps.
 As my ovulation date was obvious from the temperatures on my chart I figured that something had happened and along with the other symptoms and the lines on the tests a chemical pregnancy seemed to be an obvious answer.